Palace of Versailles is one of the best Royal residences in the world.

 A Chamberpot is a bowl kept in the bedroom at night and used as a toilet during emergencies.

 All chamber pots at the Palace of Versailles were made of silver.
 Every morning these pots would be cleaned and returned to the bedrooms.

 However, these silver chamber pots had an interesting end.

-In 1689 they were melted to finance Louis XIV’s war against Britain and other neighboring nations.
+In 1689, they got melted to finance Louis XIV’s war against Britain and other neighboring nations.

-The Palace of Versailles is the place where many a war have come to an end.
+The Palace of Versailles is the place where many a war hav come to an end.

-The first of course was in 1783 when Britain and USA signed the Treaty of Paris.
+The first was in 1783 when Britain and the USA signed the Treaty of Paris.